-I got known just before New Year's Day 2013, although I was browsing here for a year or so before that.
+I got known around New Year's Day 2013, although I was browsing here for a year or so before that.

-At 58 years of age, I am probably the world's oldest writer of Total Drama fanfiction.
-My wife, age 51, may well be the world's second-oldest.
-Although I got known mainly to trope my own stories (including a Season 1 remake for which I have identified over 960 tropes to date that don't duplicate canon trope examples) I do a little "targets of opportunity" editing on other things as well.
-I am also preparing to launch a works page for Bambi—the novel, not the movie—and its sequel, Bambi's Children.
+At 60 years of age, I am probably the world's oldest writer of Total Drama fanfiction.
+My wife, 53, may well be the world's second-oldest.
+Although I got known mainly to trope my own fics, including a Season 1 remake for which I have identified over 1,000 tropes to date that don't duplicate canon trope examples, I also do some "targets of opportunity" editing on other things.
+One of these days, I also intend to launch a works page for Bambi—the novel, not the movie—and its sequel, Bambi's Children.

 I have launched works pages for four of my fanfics:

 - Courtney and the Violin of Despair (42 tropes identified)

 - The Legend of Total Drama Island (tropes listing in progress, 600 tropes identified and listed for the part of the story that's been published so far, not counting tropes inherited from the Total Drama canon)

 - Total Drama Island, by Gilbert and Sullivan (22 tropes identified that weren't inherited from the Total Drama Island and/or Gilbert and Sullivan canons)